Plazmaz/Agent7/README.md

 For more info on how to use Agent7, go to https://github.com/DynisDev/Agent7/wiki/_pages

 TODO(feel free to help me in my tasks by making a pull request.):

     High priority:
-        - Re-implement URL discovery mode with php fuzzing and remove unknown   Blue screen of death bug found when url discovery mode is enabled.
+        - Re-implement URL discovery mode with php fuzzing and remove unknown blue screen of death bug created when url discovery mode is enabled.

      Lower Priority:

         - Fix intelligent fuzzer or remove it (preferably the first)

         - Fix reflected xss detection

     Aesthetic(I'll implement these last, but they can be added at any time):

         - Add themes

         - Add graph for the url fuzzer

 License: